Rule 7. Pleadings Allowed; Form of

 (g) Joining Motions.

-objection that was available to the party but omitted from its earlier
+available to the party but omitted from its earlier motion.

 (h) Waiving and Preserving Certain Defenses.